ApryseSDK/pdftron-react-native/API.md

 Mode | Description
 --- | ---
-`Config.AnnotationManagerEditMode.Own` | In this mode, you can edit only your own changes `Config.AnnotationManagerEditMode.Others` | In this mode, you can edit everyone's changes
+`Config.AnnotationManagerEditMode.Own` | In this mode, you can edit only your own changes `Config.AnnotationManagerEditMode.All` | In this mode, you can edit everyone's changes

 ```js
 <DocumentView